News at Ten - 1987

 Gulf War Report - 1991

-During the Gulf War conflict, ITN ran regular updates in the days before large numbers of UK rolling news channels existed.
+Further into the Gulf War conflict, and ITN were running regular throughout-the-day updates in the days before large numbers of UK rolling news channels existed.
 This file shows an entire 3 minute bulletin, bringing some of the latest developments, as well as giving phone numbers for more information, although with such frequent updates how many people needed to call them.